JoshAlb21/3D-vol-est-yolov8/README.md

 # Project: 3D Volume Estimation by leveraging instance seegmentation results on 2D images

 <img src="img/sceleton_middle_line.png" alt="Alt text" style="width:50%;">
+3D Circles where each has the diameter of an orthogonal line at a specific position on the middle line of the object.
 <img src="img/vol_est_circles.png" alt="Alt text" style="width:50%;">

 **Which steps are performed?**: